petrockblog/PowerBlock-Emteria/readme.md

 # PowerBlock-Emteria

+The [PowerBlock](https://blog.petrockblock.com/powerblock/) is an extension board for the Raspberry Pi.
+The key feature of the PowerBlock is a safe power button functionality together with LED status indication.

-This repository contains the installer for the PowerBlock driver for [Emteria](https://emteria.com/).
+This repository contains the installer for the [PowerBlock](https://blog.petrockblock.com/powerblock/) driver for [Emteria](https://emteria.com/), an Android distribution.

-## Pre-Requisites
+## Pre-Requisites for Driver Installation

 1. The installation script needs the Android SDK Platform Tools.
 You can download them from [https://developer.android.com/studio/releases/platform-tools](https://developer.android.com/studio/releases/platform-tools).